About Us

 Qualifications

-The Lower School Literacy Specialist will demonstrate key elements of the listed expertise and experiences.
-This is an aspirational list, and Annie Wright Schools encourages candidates to apply who may not currently possess, but are working on building, all of these qualities.
-The Lower School Literacy Specialist:
+The Upper Schools Learning Support Assistant will demonstrate key elements of the listed expertise and experiences.
+This is an aspirational list and Annie Wright Schools encourages candidates to apply who may not currently possess, but are working on building, all of these qualities.
+The Upper Schools Learning Support Assistant:

 • Practices cultural humility in personal interactions;